Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

-implying that the MI is monotonically increasing.
-Since the LN does not obey SSA, we do not have a general proof in that case.
-However, in all cases studied, we observe the same monotonic increase as for the MI.
+implying that the MI is monotonically increasing for all angles.
+Since the LN does not obey SSA in general, we \red{cannot employ the same proof as for the MI.
+However, we can invoke isotropy.
+As the angle $\theta$ increases, subregions 1 and 2 contain more local degrees of freedom with the same properties (isotropy), and these become closer to each other.
+The quantum entanglement between 1 and 2 captured by the LN must thus increase:

+This reasoning can also be used for the MI, but in that case the correlations are both classical and quantum.
+The result \eqref{eq:ln-increase} is in perfect agreement with the above asymptotics obtained for angles near $0$ and $\pi$}.
+Furthermore, in all cases studied below, we do observe a strict monotonic increase for both the MI and LN.